brianwmorgan/encryption-decryption-app/README.md

 The `polybius()` function in the `src/polybius.js` file has two parameters:

 - _input_ is a string that refers to the inputted text to be encoded or decoded.
-- _encode_ is a boolean that refers to whether you should encode or decode the message.
-By default it is set to `true`.
+- _encode_ is a boolean that refers to whether it will encode or decode the message.
+By default it is set to `true` (encode).

 The following constraints and rules are in place: